csev/sakai-scripts/README.md

 Common Steps For Ubuntu and Mac
 ===============================

+* If you want to run your own fork, create an account on github and go to https://github.com/sakaiproject/sakai and "fork" a copy into your github account

+* Set up git with the folowing commands

+        git config --global user.name "John Doe"
+        git config --global user.email johndoe@example.com

 * Open a teminal and navigate to the sakai-scripts directory and:

     cp config-dist.sh config.sh